 If a company has a viable future, the directors accept the need for change, are prepared to fight for its survival and appropriate funding can be found, then you might be surprised about the options available.

 To begin with it might be as simple as a well constructed business recovery plan that can allow a company to improve Its cash flow and trade out of Insolvency.

-A business recovery plan should accurately reflect the current standing of a company.
+A business recovery plan, or a business turnaround, should accurately reflect the current standing of a company.
 This can often clear the air and give the company a new focus; it may be sensible however and even cost effective to employ the services of an Insolvency Practitioner.

 There are important legal issues to be considered and areas (such as tax savings), that are often identified.
 The costs of an external recovery plan are usually offset by the additional cost savings that are made.

 If your business is struggling and you haven’t yet created a business recovery plan, you might still have time to do so.
 We can help find ways to cut costs and to take advantage of insolvency laws.
 We will examine every aspect your business and can help implement a fast and effective action plan.
 The peace of mind this brings is considerable.

 What to include in your business recovery plan – your plan should identify the most important areas of your business.

 - Which are the most basic departments you need to keep your company running?

 - Which key documents and other items do those departments need to operate in the short term?

 - Specify the necessary equipment.
 It may include software and hardware for the technology department as well as business equipment and spare parts.